studioubertazzi.it Listed by safepay Ransomware Group

 Is an Italian firm that likely operates in the field of professional services such as architecture, design, or engineering consulting. …

 On May 6, 2026, the Italian professional services firm Studioubertazzi.it appeared on the leak site of the Safepay ransomware group.
-Internal files were exfiltrated during a ransomware attack, and the incident adds another entry to the growing list of small and mid-sized businesses whose client and operational data now sits in criminal hands.
+Internal files were allegedly exfiltrated during a ransomware attack, and the incident adds another entry to the growing list of small and mid-sized businesses whose client and operational data now sits in criminal hands.

 Public reporting indicates that Safepay published details of the breach on its dark-web blog.
 The Italian company, which appears to provide architecture, design, or engineering consulting services, had internal files stolen.
-The exact number of people whose information was exposed remains unknown.
+The exact number of people whose information may have been exposed remains unknown.
 Available reporting describes the data as internal documents rather than a structured database of customer records, yet such files frequently contain names, addresses, contact details, project specifications, and correspondence that can be pieced together for further attacks.

 May 6, 2026 marks the publication date on the Safepay leak site.
 No ransom payment deadline was specified in the initial public posting.
 The breach follows the typical ransomware pattern of initial compromise, data exfiltration, and subsequent public shaming when the victim does not pay.